brimdata/zui/docs/Remote-zqd.md

-2. The inclusion of `localhost` in the option `-l localhost:9867` indicates this `zqd` is prepared to accept _only_ connections that arrive from a client running on the same host.
+2. The inclusion of `localhost` in the option `-l localhost:9867` indicates this `zqd` is prepared to accept _only_ connections that arrive from a client running on the same local host.

 3. The `-data` option points to the Data Directory, which is the default location for macOS in this case.